wavebreaker-lucas/esg_gp_be/README-DATA.md

 - **Includes category information for each form**, allowing frontend to group forms by category
 - Each form includes its `order` value for proper sequencing within its category
 - Requires appropriate permissions to access

+### Reporting Year Implementation

+Starting in 2025, the system uses a simplified approach to track reporting periods:

+1. **New Field: `reporting_year`**
+   - Added to the `TemplateAssignment` model
+   - Represents the year for which data is being collected
+   - Default value: 2025
+   - Simplifies the reporting period context

+2. **Transition from Date Ranges**
+   - The previous fields `reporting_period_start` and `reporting_period_end` are now deprecated
+   - They remain in the database for backward compatibility
+   - New implementations should use the more intuitive `reporting_year` field
+   - Frontend applications should prioritize displaying and using the reporting_year

+3. **Benefits**
+   - More intuitive for users (clear indication of which calendar year is being reported on)
+   - Simplifies filtering and queries
+   - Aligns with how most ESG reporting is structured (annual basis)

+4. **API Considerations**
+   - All API responses now include the `reporting_year` field
+   - Applications should be updated to handle this new field appropriately
+   - Date range fields will continue to be included in responses for backward compatibility

 ## Location-Based Reporting